esztergalicz/workshop-gis-with-nosql/README.md

 ```
 4.b) Notice how we have inserted “properties.rating” in the list of fields as well.
 This is needed so the rating information appears in the popup.
 4.c) Save the file and refresh the map
-If you want to, you could write the walking distance query for all layers.
+If you want to, you can write the walking distance query for all layers.
 Okay, so now we have a map with (Foursquare-)pubs within walking distance.
-If you click on the markers, you will see some information on the name of the pub, the source of the data and in case of foursquare the rating as well.
-We could refine the query once more, so that only the pubs show up which have better rating than 8.
+If you click on the markers, you will see some information on the name of the pub, the source of the data and, in case of Foursquare, the rating as well.
+We can refine the query once more, so that only the best-rated pubs show (e.g. with better rating than 8).
 So within the list of conditions for the field 'properties.rating' we insert a new one:
 ```Python
                     'properties.rating': {
                         '$exists': True,